What is a DUA?

 - A description of the data you are requesting and how you plan to use it,

-- Human or non-human subjects research determination (whether determined by the IRB or the faculty member overseeing the project),
+- Human or non-human subjects research determination, whether determined by the IRB and linked via Manage Related Projects, or determined by the faculty member overseeing the project,

 - Applicable email correspondence with the Provider.